I shared our Mid-Year Update for Year 2 recently, and now I'm sharing Elliott's experience with Ambleside Online Year 4 so far.

 We're reading the Abigail Adams biography now.
 He's read a few chapters on his own, and I've read a few to him at his request.
 He doesn't love it, mostly tolerates it.
 The book is dense though, so it's probably better that I do read it with him so I can measure when to stop and narrate.
 I am enjoying the book, so I hope my enthusiasm rubs off a little.

 GeographyI decided to let him work on Y2 Geography with Emory, as they had initially asked to stay together for some subjects.
 Elliott would have been using a Holling book for geography anyway, and I already had all the Beautiful Feet Books maps, so I figured this would be a good subject to combine.
-This way, he will get at least two Holling books, and I only have to facilitate mapping for one at a time.
+This way, he will get at least two Holling books, and I only have to facilitate mapping for one book at a time.
 I am loosely combining the AO and BFB reading schedules.
-He says Geography is one of his favorite subjects, even if the maps aren't the neatest.
+His maps may not be the neatest, but he says geography is one of his favorite subjects!
 We've finished Tree in the Trail and have started Seabird.

 He also started map drills back up.
 It was one of our least favorite/most forgotten activities first term, until I remembered the AO recommendation for Seterra Geography.
 He really loves this option, and loves trying to beat his accuracy and time!
 It also helps to have another computer-based activity to break up his reading/writing subjects.